sorbay/sorbay-documentation/docs/en/sorbay_risk_configuration.md

 You must define or generate at least one for proper functionality.

 It's possible to define more than one API key so that you can rotate them regularly.

+#### CORS

+In this section you should define allowed Origin URLs for the Cross-origin resource sharing (CORS) mechanism.
+Usually these are the URL(s) of your login server(s).